Tenure and Promotion

-Promotion and tenure recognize a collective commitment to and responsibility for Emory's mission and vision by the university and its faculty.
-The university looks to its recognized faculty for continued leadership and service as well as new scholarship, teaching innovations, scientific breakthroughs, and quality care delivery.
+Tenure and promotion recognize a collective commitment to and responsibility for Emory's mission and vision by the university and its faculty.

-Contact: Rebecca Nurse, Assistant Director of Faculty Affairs
+Office of the Provost contact: Rebecca Nurse, Associate Director of Faculty Affairs